AI Prompting in 2026: A Crash Course

 A few examples to make this concrete:

-• Web search rescues a stale model: GPT-5.4's knowledge cutoff was August 2025.
-The "6 7" meme went viral after that.
-Without web search, the AI has no idea what you are talking about.
+- Web search rescues a stale model: every model has a knowledge cutoff date, and anything that went viral after that date is invisible to it.
+A meme, a regulation, a product launch: without web search, the AI has no idea what you are talking about.
 With web search, it pulls a recent article and answers correctly.

-The user-facing model never reads the original page.
-It reads a summary of the page written by another AI.
-That is why it sometimes misrepresents what a page actually said: information went through a translation layer before it reached the model talking to you, and translation layers lose nuance.
+The model talking to you frequently does not read the original page directly.
+It reads a condensed version of it.
+That is why it sometimes misrepresents what a page actually said: the information went through a translation layer before it reached the model, and translation layers lose nuance.

 Practical fix: tell the AI which kinds of sources to use.
 Instead of "are vaccines safe," try "use the World Health Organization, the FDA, the European Medicines Agency, and peer-reviewed studies.
 Do not use forums or personal blogs."
 Source quality is a knob you can turn.
 Default settings cite popular sources first (Reddit, Wikipedia, YouTube, Google itself, Yelp), which are often reliable but not always trustworthy for high-stakes questions.

 A second fix: ask the AI to quote the source.
 "For each claim, quote the exact sentence from the source page that supports it."
-This forces the assistant model to surface original wording, which catches a lot of summary-layer drift.
+This forces the retrieval layer to surface original wording, which catches a lot of summary-layer drift.

 A non-software example.
-A teacher used deep research to plan a unit on local water quality for her 7th-grade class.
+A neighborhood-association volunteer used deep research to prepare for a town meeting on local water quality.
 Her prompt: "Research current water quality issues in [her city] over the last 24 months.
 Use the EPA, the city's public utility reports, and peer-reviewed studies.
 Avoid news editorials and forums.
-Produce a structured report with: (1) the three most-cited issues, (2) data tables showing trends, (3) three age-appropriate classroom activities students could do to investigate one of these issues at home."
-Eight minutes later she had a unit plan grounded in current local data.
+Produce a structured report with: (1) the three most-cited issues, (2) data tables showing trends, (3) three concrete questions residents should put to the utility."
+Eight minutes later she had a briefing grounded in current local data.
 Pretrained mode could not have done this; web search alone would have produced a shallower answer; deep research was the right tool because the question was multi-dimensional and current.

 Choosing a mode in your head.
 You usually do not pick a mode by clicking a button; the AI picks based on your prompt.
 But you can steer: